rhysd/open-pdf.vim/README.md

 ### Commands
 - `:Pdf path/to/pdf-file` converts, caches and opens the pdf-file.

-- `:Unite pdf` displays histories you have ever opened.
+- `:Unite pdf/history` displays histories you have ever opened.

 ### Dependency
-`pdftotext` command must be available to convert a pdf file and unite.vim is required to use a unite interface.
+`pdftotext` command must have been installed in advance to convert a pdf file and unite.vim is required to use a unite interface.

 ### Auto Conversion